ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 Explorative data analysis and visualizations are in EDA.ipynb

 ## Models
 In models.ipynb the train, validation and test procedures are introduced.
-Models explanation by use of Shapley values are described as well.
+Models explanation by use of Shapley values are presented as well.